Logiqx/wsw-results/docs/ukwa/README.md

 ### Conclusions

 Tweaking the speed criteria of the UKWA Speed Championships will allow for moderately windy days to deemed as valid legs.
-The changes aren't huge and have been proposed to account for differences between the an average UKWA rider and international riders.
+The changes aren't huge and have been proposed to account for differences between average UKWA riders and international riders.

-Analysis of historical data has shown that 12 legs in total would have been affected between 2010 and 2023.
+Analysis of historical data has shown that a total of 12 legs are affected between 2010 and 2023.
 It is perhaps significant that this includes both legs on Wed [11 Oct 2023](https://logiqx.github.io/wsw-results/results/2023/20231011/ukwa.html) and the second leg on Tue [18 Oct 2022](https://logiqx.github.io/wsw-results/results/2022/20221018/ukwa.html), all of which are deemed valid by the revised criteria.

 The "fun" series with slightly relaxed speed criteria are to encourage daily participation from all sailboards, wingboards, and kiteboards.
 These probably won't have official prizes or trophies, but are expected to provide riders with additional "purpose" on the less windy days.